BPCI-Robotics/notebook-24-25/notebook.md

 #### Redesign

-Actually, after this, we switched to a different design.
+After this, we switched to a different design.
 Now the robot pushes down the stakes to move them around.
-What is the purpose of this?
+A pneumatic piston drags the top of the stake around the ground.
+It pushes it down so that it is angled towards the robot, and so that the hook can put donuts on it.

 ### Intake mechanism
 When trying to pick up the robot, the problem always was that the hook would push the donut away before picking it up.
 We decided that the solution to this was a roller which forces the donut towards the robot.